sakshine108/valaya/README.md

 * `key_path` (str): File path of your encryption key

 #### `nimbus.list(path, stats=False)`
 Returns a list of your files and folders in the cloud.
-If your `path` is absolute (starts with a `/`), it lists relative to the root directory, otherwise it lists relative to your current directory.
 If `stats=True`, it will also return the file details (date/time of upload, file size).

 #### `nimbus.list_all(stats=False)`
 Returns a list of the absolute paths of all your files.
 If `stats=True`, it will also return the file details (date/time of upload, file size).